flix/book/src/introduction.md

 Flix is inspired by OCaml and Haskell with ideas from Rust and Scala.
 Flix looks like Scala, but its type system is based on Hindley-Milner which supports complete type inference.
-Flix is a state-of-the-art programming language with multiple innovative features, including:
+Flix is a *state-of-the-art* programming language with multiple innovative features, including:

 - a polymorphic type and effect system with full type inference.
 - region-based local mutable memory.
 - user-defined effects and handlers.
-- higher-kinded type classes ("traits") with associated types and effects.
+- higher-kinded traits with associated types and effects.
 - embedded first-class Datalog programming.

 Flix compiles to efficient JVM bytecode, runs on the Java Virtual Machine, and